Surprise rise in German imports narrows trade surplus in April

-FRANKFURT German exports rose more strongly than expected in April while imports posted an even bigger increase, narrowing the trade surplus of Europe's biggest economy.
+FRANKFURT (Reuters) - German exports rose more strongly than expected in April while imports posted an even bigger increase, narrowing the trade surplus of Europe's biggest economy.

 The trade figures, released by the Federal Statistics Office on Friday, were another sign that Germany's robust economic upswing is likely to continue following Thursday's news that industrial production rose by more than expected in April.